BlackbirdDigital/wp-theme-scaffold/README.md

 There is a nod to SMACSS in our approach, but it is altered/extended for the WordPress theme context and ease-of-use.
 Most of the partial files throughout the folder structure are imported automatically without you having to remember to import them into an entrypoint file every time.
 This means that some ideas from SMACSS are bent or extended in order for automatic imports to work within the cascade.

+An important point to note is that there is a `context` tool available that allows you to manage what styles are output in the main stylesheet vs the editor stylesheet.
+See the [tools/_context.scss](src/styles/tools/_context.scss) file for usage information.

 The folders in import order:

 **1. Base**